PranavMunot/Lenovo-S340-14-iwl-Opencore/README.md

 2. Headphones when connected, you will get the rhythm but no vocals :( (ALT. you could use bluetooh earphones/headphone which works fine)
 3. No backlight working but added SSDT-PNLF-CFL so hope it works.

-Special Thanks to dortania's vanila laptop guide
+Special Thanks to dortania's vanila laptop guide -> https://dortania.github.io/OpenCore-Install-Guide/ This is Just Educational :)>